DaleOrders/cdk-workshop/README.md

 1. **Download the website template from [html5up.net](https://html5up.net/dimension/download)**:

-2. unzip the file, navigate to the folder and manually copy all the files to a new folder called 'website' in your project or run the following command.
+2. unzip the file, navigate to the folder and either manually copy all the files to a new folder called 'website' in your project or run the following command.

 ```bash
 cp -r ~/Downloads/html5up-dimension $(pwd)/website/
 ```

 ![alt text](image-1.png)
 ---

 ## Step 3: Write CDK Code to Host the Website

+1. **Configure the region as ap-southeast-2**:

 Edit the `bin/cdk-workshop.ts` to explicity set the aws region to be ap-southeast-2: